Ban Bossy: What’s Gender Got to Do With It?

 Our findings show that being labeled “bossy” is a sign of bad leadership.
 Therefore, regardless of gender, leaders should make an effort to avoid being seen as bossy at work.

-For both men and women, bossiness was related to being seen as less promotable by one’s boss.
-Men and women are punished for bossiness in the workplace, but the link between bossiness and being unpromotable was stronger for women.
+For both men and women, bossiness was related to being seen as less promotable.
+Men and women are both punished for bossiness in the workplace, but we found that the link between bossiness and being unpromotable was stronger for women.

 This means that when women act bossy in the workplace, it has more serious consequences than when men do.
 This pattern is consistent across our 20 years of data.